-The active factors that contribute to a job’s priority can be seen by invoking the bjobs -aps command.
+The active factors that contribute to a job’s priority can be seen by invoking the bquery -aps command.
 These factors include:

-- Fair-share: a number derived from the difference between the shares of the cluster that have been allotted to a user for a specific charge account and the usage accrued to the user and charge account, as well as any parent charge accounts.
+- FS (fairshare): a number derived from the difference between the shares of the cluster that have been allotted to a user for a specific charge account and the usage accrued to the user and charge account, as well as any parent charge accounts.

 - JPRIORITY: job specific factors.
 This is dominated by the jobs age, a number proportional to the period of time that has elapsed since the job was submitted to the queue.
 Note: time during which queued jobs in a held state does not contribute to the age factor.

 For a more detailed description of the algorithms for calculating job priority, see LSF Job Priority.

-Most of a job’s characteristics can be seen by invoking bjobs -l <jobID>.
+Most of a job’s characteristics can be seen by invoking bquery -l jobid.
 LSF captures and reports the exit code of the job script (bsub jobs) as well as the signal that caused the job’s termination when a signal caused a job’s termination.

-A job’s record remains in LSF’s memory for 5 minutes after it completes. bjobs -l <jobID> will return “Job <jobID> is not found” for a job that completed more than 5 minutes ago.
+A job’s record remains in LSF’s memory for 5 minutes after it completes. bquery -l jobid will return “Job jobid is not found” for a job that completed more than 5 minutes ago.
 At that point, one must invoke the bhist command to retrieve the job’s record from the LSF database.
 Normal users can only see detail information and history for their own jobs.

 Modifying a Batch Job